i11g/Manual-Testing-Projects/README.md

 ## General Information
 The repo contains the testing results of performing manual tests of the following Web App;ications:
-- Foody
+- Foody App
 - Story Spoil
--
+- Idea App
 - The Web Apps were provided by SoftUni and are part of the course QA Fundamentals and manual Testing

 ## Technologies Used
 - manual testing